newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 We can define the endpoint route with an RouteAttribute passed to that class where the `[controller]` stands for the name of the class without the suffix `Controller`.
 Inheriting from `ControllerBase` takes away the ViewSupport which we would need building an MVC solution where Views get rendered on the server side.
 For a WebAPI we only have to give back data as JSON.
 We already added the JSON formatter implicitly by calling `services.AddMvc()` and `app.UseMvc()` in the Startup.cs file.

-With attributes above every method we can describe the HTTP method which should get invoked, when a specific request is coming in.
+With attributes above every method we can describe the HTTP method which should get invoked if a specific request is coming in.

 The code example above is what we get scaffolded from the template.
 We will modify it during this article.